swiss-territorial-data-lab/proj-borderpoints/README.md

 python scripts/point_matching.py config/config_whole_tiles.yaml
 ```

 The command lines above use the configuration files for the maps with GT areas.
-The configuration file `config_whole_oth_tiles.yaml` was used for maps on which no points was digitized as par of the ground truth.
+The configuration file `config_whole_oth_tiles.yaml` was used for maps on which no point was digitized as par of the ground truth.
 Only the path to the different folders should change between the two configurations.